 And I could have quoted Michael Fitzgerald in a post I wrote tonight about ‘spinning’ in project management:

 Writing and editing, in my view, are better experienced in bite-sized portions.
 So divide the work in pieces with short cycles.
 In other words, write short chapters, or divide longer chapters into smaller sections, and then turn the chapter or section over to your editor.
 She will likely turn it around quickly, because it is no longer a daunting task, hovering in her inbox.

 When the writing and editing happen in short cycles, there is more of a flow to the stream, rather than breaching log jams.
 See what I mean?
 If the work flows more smoothly, there is less opportunity for contention among teammates, and more opportunity for frequent, rapid exchanges of work among them.
 When the work starts to flow, momentum builds, and the momentum itself helps the flow.’

 Again, this is what ICE is doing for us in the RUBRIC team; we have all our stuff there on everyone’s desktop.
 Very easy it is to take a peek at a colleague’s work, add a bit, and sync-up.

 In the future we’ll add annotation features to ICE so you can comment on other people’s stuff without actually changing it.

 As usual, I point out that ICE is an early-release bit of software.
 Still on parole as it were.

 We are getting good results at USQ with a number of courses being published using the system, and it’s helping us a lot on the RUBRIC project, but you can expect bugs at this stage, mainly in the area of Subversion interaction.
 We have not found and dealt with all the issues that come about when people and too-helpful software create and delete files and confuse poor Subversion which is trying to keep track of everything, under ICE’s command.
-But if you’re game, download itand if you have problems.
+But if you’re game, download itand drop me a line if you have problems.